MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L02_Modify_forms.md

 2. Click **+ Add** and select **Entities**.

-3. Locate the **Knowledge Question** entity and select it.
+3. Locate the **Knowledge Question** table and select it.

-4. After the **Knowledge Question** entity is added to the application, select **Forms**.
+4. After the **Knowledge Question** table is added to the application, select **Forms**.

 5. Hover over the **Information** form in the **Main Form** section and click **edit** (the pencil icon).